 Breweries like Hill Farmstead

 took great pains to access well water that is indigenous to their regions.
 Hill Farmstead in Vermont and Jester King in the hill country of Central Texas.
 The minerality of the water at both breweries makes their water have flavor.
 When we think of water, generally we think in neutral terms, flavorless.
-Well water contains flavor imparted by the minerals present in the region.
+Well water in beer contains flavor imparted by the minerals present in the region.
 This is an asset and a challenge for the brewer.
 Hill Farmstead and Jester King beers are still treated to yield the desired result, but they are operating from something organic and rooted in the terroir they are trying to achieve.
 Well water use seems to be a big consideration when brewing farmhouse ales, which is in tradition of family farm style brewing that has been passed down for years.